bookwyrm-social/bookwyrm/README.md

 ## The overall idea
 ### What it is and isn't
-FediReads is meant to be a platform for social reading; specifically, for tracking what you're reading and sharing your updates with friends, and reviewing and commenting on books.
-It isn't meant primarily for cataloguing or as a datasource for books, but it may incidentally act in that way even when that isn't the focus of the software.
-For example, listing books you've read can be a way for you to catalog their personal reading, even though the feature is designed with the intent of sharing updates on what you've read.
+FediReads is a platform for social reading!
+You can use it to track what you're reading, review books, and follow your friends.
+It isn't  primarily meant for cataloguing or as a datasource for books, but it does do both of those things to some degree.

 ### The role of federation
-FediReads is built on [ActivityPub](http://activitypub.rocks/) and uses that standard to inter-operate between different instances of FediReads run on different servers by different people, and to inter-operate with other ActivityPub compliant services, like Mastodon and Pixelfed.
-This means, for example, that your friend on mastodon can read and comment on your Fedireads book review.
+FediReads is built on [ActivityPub](http://activitypub.rocks/).
+With ActivityPub, it inter-operates with different instances of FediReads, and other ActivityPub compliant services, like Mastodon and Pixelfed.
+This means you can run an instance for your book club, and still follow your friend who posts on a server devoted to 20th century Russian speculative fiction.
+It also means that your friend on mastodon can read and comment on a book review that you post on your Fedireads instance.

-Federation also makes it possible to have small, self-determining communities, as opposed to a monolithic service like you find on GoodReads or Twitter.
-An instance could be focused on a particular type of literature, just for use by people who are in a book club together, or anything else that brings them together.
-Each community can choose what other instances they want to federate with, and moderate and run their community autonomously.
-Check out https://runyourown.social/ to get a sense of the philosophy I'm working from for how social networks out to be.
+Federation makes it possible to have small, self-determining communities, in contrast to the monolithic service you find on GoodReads or Twitter.
+An instance can be focused on a particular type of literature, be just for use by people who are in a book club together, or anything else that brings people together.
+Each community can choose which other instances they want to federate with, and moderate and run their community autonomously.
+Check out https://runyourown.social/ to get a sense of the philosophy and logistics behind small, high-trust social networks.

 ### Features
-This project is still in its very early stages, but these are the higher-level features it should have:
+Since the project is still in its early stages, not everything here is fully implemented.
+There is plenty of room for suggestions and ideas.
+Open an [issue](https://github.com/mouse-reeve/fedireads/issues) to get the conversation going!
- - Book reviews
+ - Posting about books
+    - Compose reviews, with or without ratings, which are aggregated in the book page
+    - Compose other kinds of statuses about books, such as:
-    - Post and comment on reviews
+     - Comments on a book
+     - Quotes or excerpts
+     - Recommenations of other books
+    - Reply to statuses
-    - Find reviews of a book across connected FediReads instances
+    - Aggregate reviews of a book across connected FediReads instances
     - Differentiate local and federated reviews and rating
  - Track reading activity
-    - Store "shelves" that list books a user wants to read/is reading/has read
-    - Allow users to create their own shelves
+    - Shelve books on default "to-read," "currently reading," and "read" shelves
+    - Create custom shleves
+    - Store started reading/finished reading dates
-    - Update followers about user activity (optionally, and with granular privacy controls)
+    - Update followers about reading activity (optionally, and with granular privacy controls)
-    - Allow users to comment on reading activity (optionally, and with granular privacy controls)
  - Federation with ActivityPub
+    - Broadcast and receive user statuses and activity
+    - Broadcast copies of books that can be used as canonical data sources
-    - Identify shared books across instances
+    - Identify shared books across instances and aggregate related content
-    - Follow and interact across FediReads instances
+    - Follow and interact with users across FediReads instances
     - Inter-operate with non-FediReads ActivityPub services
  - Granular privacy controls
     - Local-only, followers-only, and public posting
     - Option for users to manually approve followers
     - Allow blocking and flagging for moderation
-    - Control over which instances you want to federate with
+    - Control which instances you want to federate with

-But this isn't a set in stone, unchangeable list, so if you have ideas about how this could be tweaked, changed, or improved, please open an issue and start a conversation about it.

 ## Setting up the developer environment
+For most testing, you'll want to use ngrok.
+Remember to set the DOMAIN in `.env` to your ngrok domain.

+### Without Docker
 You will need postgres installed and running on your computer.

 ``` bash